 Yet another year brimming with new opportunities and technological innovations begins.
-And business landscapes are looking to benefit from the renewed vigour that drives market trends.
+And business landscapes are looking to benefit from the renewed vigor that drives project management trends for 2018.
 While few trends witness premature booms before fizzling out, few others steadily grow and add on to the larger scheme of things.

 As we all scurry back to work with bigger coffee mugs than ever, it is a good time to pause and evaluate such trends that are likely to dictate success stories in the months to come.
 Not all of them are entirely new and not all of them are tangible for an average project management outfit.
 But they have all evolved from learnings of the years gone by and are on the cusp of the new benchmarks of success that your business can leverage.